k5iogura/mAPe/README.md

 5. name list for ignored categories as `FmtNM` optionally
     such as 'coco.ignores'

+**To import nessesary files**

+can import image and GroundTruth files into input/ directory.
+` $ ./convert_gt_yolo.sh 5k.txt gt.txt`
+  see input/ground-truth and input/images directories.

+can import inference result files into input/detection-results/ directory.
+` $ ./convert_dr_yolo.sh dr.txt`
+  see input/detection-results directory.

+**To convert json file to `FmtDR`**
+If we got result of inference as json format we can convert it,
-2. results of inference as json such as "coco_results.json".
+  results of inference as json such as "coco_results.json".
   can get it by darknet detector valid command line with eval=coco keyword in coco.data file.
   see result/ directory of darknet.

-**To import nessesary files**

-` $ ./convert_gt_yolo.sh 5k.txt`
-  see input/ground-truth and input/images directories.

-**To import Results of inferences as json** for each images put json file such as "coco_results.json" on top directory and,

-` $ ./convert_dr_yolo.sh coco_results.json`
+` $ ./json2dr.py coco_results.json`
-  see input/results-detection-results directory.